Michele Gaspar, DVM, MS, DABVP

 - question, persuade, and refer someone who may be suicidal.

-- get help for themselves or learn more about preventing suicide.
+- learn more about preventing suicide.

 - recognize the common causes of suicidal behavior.